 Some religions prohibit the eating of blood or certain flesh meats and even on certain days.
 For instance, Seventh Day Adventists and a few “Churches of God” prohibit pork, shellfish, rabbit (or other rodents) and birds of prey.
 Prohibition of eating blood exists in a number of religions.
 Catholics are prohibited from eating meat on Friday during Lent or certain holy weeks but yet are not forbidden from eating blood.
+There is a caveat: members of these religions generally have better health.

 A number of bible verses are in the Old Testament about these prohibitions but do they still hold in the New Testament?